On the Merge of k-NN Graph: Related Works

 \subsection{Approximate \textit{k}-NN Graph Construction}

 In the approximate \textit{k}-NN graph construction, there are in general two types of approaches.
-The space partitioning approaches such as~\cite{msraKNN,ecml13:zhang} follow a two-stage pipeline.
+The space partitioning approaches such as~\cite{jmlr09,msraKNN,ecml13:zhang} follow a two-stage pipeline.
 At the first stage, samples are divided into a number of small subsets by random partitions.
-The random partitions over the space can be generated using techniques such as hierarchical random projections~\cite{msraKNN} or a series of locality sensitive hash functions~\cite{ecml13:zhang}.
+The random partitions over the space can be generated using techniques such as recursive Lanczos bisection~\cite{jmlr09}, hierarchical random projections~\cite{msraKNN}, or a series of locality-sensitive hash functions~\cite{ecml13:zhang}.
 The samples in each subset are expected to be close to each other.
 Exhaustive pairwise comparisons are carried out within each subset.
 The closeness relations (\textit{viz.}, edges in the \textit{k}-NN graph) between any two samples in one subset are established.
 Based on the closeness relations, the second stage selects samples to update the \textit{k}-NN graph.
 Specifically, these samples substitute the existing samples with longer edges in the \textit{k}-NN graph.
-The two stages iterate and perform update incrementally.
-Due to the difficulty in designing partitioning scheme generic for various metric spaces, this type of approaches is generally effective in $\textit{l}_p$-space only.
+The two stages iterate and perform updates incrementally.
+Due to the difficulty in designing partitioning schemes generic for various metric spaces, this type of approach is generally effective in $\textit{l}_p$-space only.

 NN-Descent~\cite{weidong}, the second type of \textit{k}-NN graph construction, differs by its ability to operate under various distance measures.
 The algorithm starts the construction from a random \textit{k}-NN graph.
-Based on principle of ``neighbor's neighbor is likely to be the neighbor'', the cross-comparison is invoked for the samples staying in a neighborhood region.
+Based on the principle of ``neighbor's neighbor is likely to be the neighbor'', the cross-comparison is invoked for the samples staying in a neighborhood region.
 The closer pairs of samples are then selected to update the neighborhood of a target sample.
 The iteration continues until no change of neighborhood configuration.
 As the algorithm essentially performs hill-climbing optimization batchfully~\cite{icai11:kiana,weidong} independent of metric space, it is both generic and efficient.
 Recently, the hybrid scheme based on both the space partitioning approach and NN-Descent has been proposed in the literature~\cite{efanna16}.
-Although efficient, the scheme is infeasible for the metrics beyond $l_p$-norms.
+Although efficient, this hybrid scheme is infeasible for the metrics beyond $l_p$-norms.